Us and Us Only: Background and development

-The Charlatans released their fifth studio album Tellin' Stories through independent label Beggars Banquet Records in April 1997 in the United Kingdom, and through major label MCA Records in the United States.
+The Charlatans released their fifth studio album, Tellin' Stories, through independent label Beggars Banquet Records in April 1997 in the United Kingdom and through major label MCA Records in the United States.
 Partway through the recording sessions, keyboardist Rob Collins was killed in a car crash.
-Nearing the end of the process, the Charlatans had signed deal with MCA Records and its parent company Universal Music Group for £1 million, though they remained with Beggars Banquet for the UK.
+Nearing the end of the process, the Charlatans had signed a deal with MCA Records and its parent company Universal Music Group for £1 million, though they remained with Beggars Banquet for the UK.
 It hit number one in the UK Albums Chart; all four of its singles reached the top 20 in the UK Singles Chart, with "One to Another" peaking the highest at number three.
-They promoted the album with two UK tours – the first of which saw the introduction of keyboardist Tony Rogers – two US tours and shows in Japan through to the end of the year.
+They promoted the album with two UK tours, the first of which saw the introduction of keyboardist Tony Rogers, two US tours, and shows in Japan through to the end of the year.

 Tellin' Stories appeared high on album of the year lists alongside OK Computer (1997) by Radiohead and Urban Hymns (1997) by the Verve.
-By 1998, the Charlatans were being cited as an influence on various newer acts, such as Jaguar, Mainstream and Runston Parva.
+By 1998, the Charlatans were being cited as an influence on various newer acts, such as Jaguar, Mainstream, and Runston Parva.
 The Charlatans' contract with Beggars Banquet ended with Melting Pot, a singles collection that was released in February 1998, which they helped organise.
 Later in the year, they played a warm-up gig leading up to an appearance at V Festival.
-After this, they flew to Los Angeles, California for a one-off show and a holiday break, where they would plan to the follow-up to Tellin' Stories.
-By late 1998, they decided to build their own residential recording studio, which they hoped would help save on the costs at recording at other studios, such as Rockfield and Monnow Valley, both that they used previously.
+After this, they flew to Los Angeles, California, for a one-off show and a holiday break, where they planned to follow up on Tellin' Stories.
+By late 1998, they decided to build their own residential recording studio, which they hoped would help save on the costs of recording at other studios, such as Rockfield and Monnow Valley, both of which they had previously used.